 - 1 cup thinly sliced red onion

-- 3 TBS unseasoned rice wine vinegar
+- 3 TBSP unseasoned rice wine vinegar

-- 2 TBS extra virgin olive oil
+- 2 TBSP extra virgin olive oil

 - 1 tsp. granulated sugar